TFT8/addons/tft_dismount/README.md

 # TFT Dismount

-Lets player exit the vehicle at the closest accessible dismount point to where they are looking
+Adds new GET OUT action to enable exiting vehicle at the enter/exit point in the same compartment and closest to camera view.
+Hooks on Vanilla Get Out keybind.